 Managers and Co-workers

-If you are unable to get a reference directly from your boss, you can always try and get references from managers or co-workers at your previous placement.
+If you cannot get a reference directly from your boss, you can always try to get references from managers or co-workers at your previous placement.

-Someone who is in a high position in the company is considered more credible as a source of reference.
+Someone in a high position in the company is considered more credible as a reference source.

 A Volunteer Organization

-A reference letter from them stating that you volunteered with them and how you helped in their projects can make a big difference in showing you in the right light.
+A reference letter stating that you volunteered with them and how you helped in their projects can make a big difference in showing you in the right light.

 Your Teacher or College Professor

-The letter can state how well you did in class and how involved you were in school projects, besides giving information about your skills and qualities.
+The letter can state how well you did in class and how involved you were in school projects, as well as give information about your skills and qualities.

 The Bottom Line

-You should always keep some solid references handy, highlighting your talents, skills, and capabilities written by credible sources to help you secure the job you want.
+You should always keep some solid references handy, highlighting your talents, skills, and capabilities written by credible sources to help secure your desired job.
 Even in trying times, you can land a job.